 Speaking of music, having uplifting tunes to support your yoga at home can be quite helpful.
 If you can’t decide where to start, albums like The Grace Within You: Live from Sat Nam Fest, Yoga Living Series: Rising Sun, and Kundalini Remix are great collections of Kundalini mantras.

 If you are ready to embark on a more in-depth journey, try The Fundamentals of Kundalini Yoga with 24 incredible master teachers.

 Now you are truly set up for success in starting and building your practice of yoga at home.
-When you start to feel more comfortable, venture to your nearest yoga studio and try a class or two.
-There really is no comparison in having an experienced knowledgeable teacher help guide you in your yoga practice.
+When you start to feel more comfortable, venture to your nearest yoga studio to try a class or two.
+There really is no comparison in having an experienced, knowledgeable teacher help guide you in your yoga practice.
 Plus, since you’ve already experienced success with yoga at home, you will feel less like a beginner and more comfortable with the whole idea of yoga.
 Enjoy!